-There's been a whole lot of upset people posting negative remarks against Poettering.
 Much of the hate against Poettering is simply based on differing opinions.
-There are, however, a lot of valid criticism based on very valid technical arguments.
+There are, however, a some valid criticism based on very valid technical arguments.
 Poettering is openly against the Unix philosophy of making small programs that do one thing well.
 He as also openly argued against POSIX.
 Further, he's claimed that BSD, which arguably has much better security than any of his software will ever have, "is not relevant anymore".
-In the above 2018 video he explains how the vast majority of machines run Linux whereas BSD, Solaris, UNIX and such have only a tiny installed base.
+In the above 2018 NULUG video he explains how the vast majority of machines run Linux whereas BSD, Solaris, UNIX and such have only a tiny installed base.
 This was different in 1975 but this is the 21st century.

 The CCC incident

-Lennart Poettering did in fact walk up on stage with a beer in hand while someone was doing a presentation which criticized some of the software written by Poettering at a Chaos Communication Congress years ago.
+Lennart Poettering did in fact walk up on stage with a beer in hand while someone was doing a presentation which criticized some of the software written by Poettering at the 27th Chaos Communication Congress in 2010.
 While there is no defense for this behavior it is something that happened long ago when Poettering was young.
-He's probably (hopefully) grown up since then.
+He has probably (hopefully) grown up since then.

 systemctl --firmware-setup reboot